JackHars/Phantom/README.md

 Phantom is an open-source driver assistance system derived from the `openpilot` codebase, specifically forked from version 0.8.9.
 It focuses on maintaining robust support for the Comma 2 hardware while integrating custom driving features developed independently from the main `openpilot` project.
 This fork aims to provide a tailored and enhanced experience for users seeking specific functionalities or continued use of legacy hardware.

+Part of the broader [RetroPilot](https://github.com/RetroPilot) community effort, Phantom contributes to preserving and extending functionality for users of older Comma hardware.

 ---

 ## Target Audience